-a.
-Refresh commands must be doubled in frequency, therefore, reducing the Refresh interval tREFI to 3.9us.
-It is also possible to specify a component with 1x refresh (tREFI to 7.8us) in the Extended Temperature Range.
+i.
+In 85°C to 95°C, with Refresh commands must be doubled in frequency, therefore, reducing the Refresh interval tREFI to 3.9us.

-b.
+- ii.
+In 95°C to 105°C, with Refresh commands must be quadrupled in frequency, therefore, reducing the Refresh interval tREFI to 1.95us. - b.
 Supporting extended temperature Self-Refresh entry via the control of MR2 bit A7.

-Note 4.
-During Industrial Temperature Operation Range, the DRAM case temperature must be maintained between -40°C ~ 95°C under all operating Conditions.
+When T_C > 95°C, self refresh mode is not available. - Note 4.
+During automotive temperature operation range, the DRAM case temperature must be maintained between -40°C~105°C under all operating Conditions.